Hyperparameter Transfer Laws for Non-Recurrent Multi-Path Neural Networks: Related Works

 \textbf{Non-recurrent multi-path architectures and depth scaling.} Many modern vision and language models are non-recurrent feedforward computation graphs with multiple parallel paths and branch aggregation.
 Residual networks make this structure explicit through skip connections \citep{he2016deep,balduzzi2017shattered}, and can be interpreted as ensembles over paths of different lengths \citep{veit2016residual}.
 Mean-field studies of randomly initialized ResNets further analyze how depth interacts with stability and signal propagation \citep{yang2017mean}.
 Transformers also follow a residual multi-branch pattern that alternates attention and feedforward sublayers \citep{vaswani2017attention}.
-Our work builds on this multi-path viewpoint and asks how learning-rate scaling and hyperparameter transfer behave as depth grows in such non-recurrent architectures.
+This multi-path viewpoint motivates the dense non-recurrent architecture class used in our effective-depth convention.

 \textbf{Automated hyperparameter optimization and proxy training.} Hyperparameter optimization has a long history, with methods ranging from Bayesian optimization \citep{snoek2012practical} to multi-fidelity and early-stopping strategies such as Hyperband \citep{li2018hyperband}.
 At large scale, system efforts such as Hydro use surrogate models and scaling techniques to reduce end-to-end tuning cost in clusters \citep{hu2023hydro}.
 Learning-rate schedules and warmup are themselves important hyperparameters, and recent work studies when warmup is needed and how it can be reduced in GPT training \citep{kosson2024analyzing}.
-Our empirical pipeline uses automated learning-rate search mainly to validate transfer laws across depth and architecture, rather than to propose a new optimization algorithm.
+Our empirical pipeline uses automated learning-rate search as a calibration and evaluation tool for the proposed depthwise learning-rate scale across architectures.